Lesson 3 of 13 · ⏱ 45 min · ✓ Free

 grep -c "^@" sample.fastq

-# Count how many files are in each subfolder
+# Count how many files are in a folder

 ls ~/bash-linux-bioinformatics/ | wc -l